[?] Subscribe To This Site

 I've been whale watching in Hermanus in June, some time ago.

-There, migrating Right Whales come by the year to breed.
-I could see them in Hermanus at a distance of 10 meters while sitting by the shore.
+www.whaleroute.com/areas/southafrica informs us that the migrating Right Whales come by the year to breed in Hermanus.
+I could see them there at a distance of 10 meters while sitting by the shore.

 It's sad to remember how those cetaceans have been hunted and exploited like Mobi Dick for centuries.
 They still are.
 Some countries still allow it.

 Have a look at the most popular Tenerife tourist entertainment.
-Seeing cetaceans like dolphins and orcas, there, is in stark contrast to watching whales in the wild.
+Meantime Tenerife whales attract more than half a million tourists each year.
+Seeing cetaceans like dolphins and Orcas, there, is in stark contrast to watching whales in the wild.

 Of course, whales are not hunted at the attraction park.